 - ▶ To call the file manager, press the PGM MGT key - ▶ Enter any file name with the TAB extension and confirm with the ENT key.
 The TNC displays a pop-up window with permanently saved table formats - ▶ Use the arrow key to select the table format EXAMPLE.TAB and confirm with the ENT key.
-The TNC opens a new table containing only one line and one column - ▶ To adapt the table to your requirements you have to edit the table format (see "Editing the table format" on page 442)
+The TNC opens a new table containing only one line and one column - ▶ To adapt the table to your requirements you have to edit the table format (see "Editing the table format" on page 470)

-If the TNC does not show a pop-up window when you open a new .tab file, you must first use the COPY SAMPLE FILES function to generate the table formats.
-For more information, contact your machine tool builder or HEIDENHAIN.
+If the TNC does not show a pop-up window when you open a new .tab file, you must first use the COPY SAMPLE FILES function to generate the table formats (see "Copying sample files" on page 649).